ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-cli.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 description: Run one node in a multi-operator distributed validator cluster using the CLI
 ---

-# Run a cluster using the CLI
+# Using the CLI

 :::caution
 Charon is in an alpha state and should be used with caution according to its [Terms of Use](https://obol.tech/terms.pdf).
 :::

-The following instructions aim to assist a group of operators coordinating together to create a distributed validator cluster.
+The following instructions aim to assist a group of operators coordinating together to create a distributed validator cluster via the CLI.

 ## Pre-requisites